thirdweb-dev/go-sdk/docs/contract_encoder.md

 ## Contract Encoder

-This interface is currently supported by all contract encoder classes and provides a generic method to encode write function calls\.
+This interface is currently supported by all contract encoder classes and provides a generic method to encode write function calls.

 ```go
 type ContractEncoder struct {}